 And, thanks to you for sharing in all of this buccaneer birthday fun here!!
 Separate posts with details on making many of the items for the party are coming soon, so stay tuned!

-Related posts, party details, and inspiration can be found here (with more added to the list soon):
+Related posts, party details, and inspiration can be found here:

 - Pirate Party Food – Menu & Directions

 - Jake & the Never Land Pirates Birthday Cake Tutorial